 Cord Jakobeit (UHAM): Strategies of Rising Powers in World Politics.

 Full version will be published soon.

 Martin Pioch (SPSU): Can the Rise of (Re-)Emerging Powers Challenge the International Trading System?

 Without doubt the BRICS dominate their regions in economic and trade figures as well as compete with – and in the case of China overtake – the G7-states on the global level.
 The respective literature discusses the BRICS mostly as a challenge for an US/EU-dominated world order.
 These power shifts also have important implications for international institutions.
 Here the literature discusses mainly the current establishment of alternative institution by non- western states.
 But what remains uncertain are the consequences of the BRICS-rising for trade structures, global interdependences and the WTO?

-Felipe Leal Ribeiro de Albuquerque (ICSUL): Brazil’s defense engagements with Africa in the South Atlantic
+Felipe Leal Ribeiro de Albuquerque (ICSUL): Navigating the Atlantic.
+Brazil’s defense engagements with Africa in the South Atlantic

 Brazil’s recent inroads towards Africa reflect one façade of the country’s greater aspirations.
 Ranging from technical cooperation projects and a push for dynamic commercial relations to the promotion of inter-regional dialogues, Brazil’s presence in Africa also comprises initiatives in the security realm.
 Not receiving matching attention, endeavors in the security domain reveal Brazil’s aspiration of building the South Atlantic as a region in which South America and Africa can foster common ground, preclude extra-regional powers, secure maritime resources and develop naval defense industry.
 Amidst this background, I argue Brazil engaged in securitization practices in order to promote shared understandings and cooperation in both sides of the South Atlantic.